fmcgeough/fmcgeough.github.io/_posts/2017-02-15-relative-paths.md

     csv_file = "#{Path.expand("zip_codes.csv", current_dir)}"
 ```

-So, a very similiar technique where the Path.expand method joins the directory
+So, a very similar technique where the Path.expand method joins the directory
 to the filename to give a full path.